drupal-graphql/graphql/doc/queries/menus.md

   }
 ```

-As we see here we need to really provide all the fields with a resolver in order to have the data available, this can seem a bit unnecessary at first but its a crutial step towards a cleaner API.
+As we see here we need to really provide all the fields with a resolver in order to have the data available, this can seem a bit unnecessary at first but its a crucial step towards a cleaner API.
 In this case we resolve the `menu` inside the `Query` type and from there we start resolving each field from `Menu` and also `MenuItem`.